HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-collaborate.markdown

       buildpack: staticfile_buildpack
     </pre>

-    on your local machine.
-Then manually run `cf push` and verify your app is picking up the right name. _IBM Cloud_ is adding your host to the `eu-de.mybluemix.net` domain  by default so your FQDN is <code><span class="app_name">random-app-name</span>.eu-de.mybluemix.net</code>.
-Once you can access your hostname, commit and push your changes to git and wait for the pipeline to finish.
+1. Run `cf push` and verify your app is picking up the right name.
+IBM Cloud is adding your host to the `eu-de.mybluemix.net` domain by default so your FQDN is <code><span class="app_name">random-app-name</span>.eu-de.mybluemix.net</code>.
+Once you can access the app under this URL, commit and push your changes to the local git repo.
+1. Create a GitHub Repository for the code
+1. Follow the instructions to push the repo
+1. Add your team mate as a collaborator to the GitHub repo so that they can push, too

+# Create a CI/CD pipeline

+1. Invite you parter into your IBM Cloud organisation

+   In order to enable your partner to work on apps in your organization, you need to [invite her](https://console.bluemix.net/docs/iam/iamuserinv.html#iamuserinv) to collaborate.
+Please perform the steps in ["Inviting Users"](https://console.bluemix.net/docs/iam/iamuserinv.html#inviting-users) and also those under ["Cloud Foundry access"](https://console.bluemix.net/docs/iam/iamuserinv.html#cloud-foundry-access).
+You should give your partner `Developer` rights in the `dev` space in the `Germany (Frankfurt)` region.

+1. Create a new CI/CD service instance

-1. Go to the _IBM Cloud_ main menu and click on **DevOps**, then click on **Continuous Delivery**.
+    Go to the [IBM Cloud main menu](https://console.bluemix.net/) and click on **DevOps**, then add a new **Continuous Delivery** service.
 Make sure you select "Germany" as region.

+    You may get an error message if you happen to have an existing CD/CD service because the lite plan is limited to a single instance of this service per user.
+In that case, just select the existing service and proceed to the next step.
+Alternatively, you can delete the existing service and create a new one.

 1. Create a new toolchain: